stefan-hoeck/idris2-rhone-js/src/Examples/CSS.md

 appStyle : ElemRef HTMLStyleElement appStyle = MkRef Style "appstyle"
 ```

-Note: The empty lists in the declarations above refer to
-the events these elements will be able to throws.
-They
-are used in all the interactive examples in this section.

 I like to keep my CSS simple and use classes and pseudo
 classes whenever possible, so here are the ones that